FCI question paper 'leaked' in MP: 2 middlemen, 50 candidates held

 Madhya Pradesh special task force (STF) arrested 50 people including two Delhi based 'middlemen' for allegedly leaking question paper of recruitment exam conducted by the Food Corporation of India (FCI) on Sunday.
+In addition, handwritten question papers and answer sheets were seized from them.

 Acting on a tip off, the Madhya Pradesh State Task Force (STF) took into custody two middlemen and 50 candidates from a hotel in Gwalior when they were allegedly solving the question paper.
 Two of the accused have been identified as Ashutosh Kumar and Harish Kumar.